 We are open and delighted to be welcoming guests to our properties once again.
 Due to the impact of Covid-19, we have eased our rates, booking, deposit and cancellation terms to support greater ﬂexibility, postponement and ease of travel.

-We also have developed some incredibly exciting and inspiring travel offers which focus on safari travel for Purpose, Privacy, Protection and Pampering.
+We also have developed some incredibly exciting and inspiring travel ofers which focus on safari travel for Purpose, Privacy, Protection and Pampering.

-- Zero deposit to confirm your booking for all new bookings
+- 20% deposit to conﬁrm a booking for all new bookings.

 - Multiple postponements enabled, to be taken by the end of 2022 (rates will remain the same as at year of booking)

-Please note that we have updated our Terms & Conditions as of May 2020.
-We think you’ll be very pleased with our very generous new terms.
+Please note that in light of the ongoing situation we find ourselves in, we have updated our Terms & Conditions as of May 2021.
 Please make sure you read through them thoroughly so you’re up to date – you will need to agree and submit them before continuing with any new bookings with us.
 (Get in touch to receive our new T&C’s: firstname.lastname@example.org)

 Our recommendation is that you wait until closer to your travel dates before deciding whether to cancel or postpone your trip.